Lustres/LambdaCalculus/README.md

 # LambdaCalculus
- λ-calculus by Python
- This module could simulate the execute of λ-calculus
+ This module could simulate the execute of λ-calculus by Python

 # Module Structure
 * core.py: core component of lambda like Variable, Function reduction